 - Add two layers of colors

-Following this process is the best way to have lasting nail polish and it will hold for its expected duration of two to three weeks.
+Following this process is what will make your nail polish last longer and it will hold for its expected duration of two to three weeks.

 Nail Health for Gel Polish

 Although it is completely safe to wear high-quality gel nails polish long-term.
 It is the removal of the gel polishes that need to be done correctly every time.
 If you do not follow the preferred process, it will result in trauma to the nail plate and you will be left with thin painful nails.